(Last updated on August 5, 2024.)

 If multiple items are selected, they are moved together.

-Multiple items can be aligned by selecting items and click Align on the context menu (shown clicking the right mouse button).
+Multiple items can be aligned by selecting items and clicking Align on the context menu (shown by clicking the right mouse button).
 In horizontal writing, items are aligned horizontally, in vertical writing, vertically.

 Visibility control of elements